-How much do bloggers REALLY earn in 2025?
-(Statistics from the Blogging Income Survey 2025)
+How much do bloggers REALLY earn in 2026?
+(Statistics from the Blogging Income Survey 2026)

 I may get paid commission for purchases made after clicking a link in this post.

-Ever wondered how much bloggers REALLY earn in 2025?
+Ever wondered how much bloggers REALLY earn in 2026?
 Which are the best ways to earn money with a blog?
 And how long it takes to make a full-time income blogging?
-Here are the results from the Blogging Income Survey 2025.
+Here are the results from the Blogging Income Survey 2026.

-Ever wondered how much bloggers REALLY earn?
+Ever wondered how much bloggers REALLY earn in 2026?
 Which are the most lucrative blogging niches?
 How long it takes, on average, to start earning a full-time income from blogging?
 How much other bloggers charge for sponsored posts?
 Which is the best paying ad company for bloggers?
 If bloggers with more revenue streams earn more?
 Or if there is a correlation between the number of posts on a blog and income?

 I have the answers to all these questions and more!

-I’ve taken the raw data and compiled the numbers into helpful graphs, provided analysis AND – most importantly – pulled out key takeaways, including concrete action steps you can implement now so YOU can earn more money with YOUR blog in 2025 and beyond!
+I’ve taken the raw data and compiled the numbers into helpful graphs, provided analysis AND – most importantly – pulled out key takeaways, including concrete action steps you can implement now so YOU can earn more money with YOUR blog in 2026 and beyond!

-Better still, as this is the fourth year I have run this survey, I have also been able to pull out insights about how blogging has changed, by comparing the data from the latest survey with the data from previous years’ surveys.
+Better still, as this is the fifth year I have run this survey, I have also been able to pull out insights about how blogging has changed, by comparing the data from the latest survey with the data from previous years’ surveys.

 Note: RPM stands for Rate Per Mille, that is, earnings per thousand pageviews.
 All income data is given in USD, except where specified.